 The Patient Self-Determination Act and the Maryland Health Care Decision Act (1993) are laws intended to protect your right to make decisions about your medical care, including the right to accept or refuse treatment.
-Western Maryland Health System supports and respects your fundamental right to make healthcare decisions.
+UPMC Western Maryland supports and respects your fundamental right to make healthcare decisions.

 What is an Advance Directive?

 An Advance Directive is a document in which you state what you want to be done if, in the future, you cannot make your own medical decisions.
 Maryland law recognizes three ways of making health care decisions for the future.
 They are:

 A document in which you tell your doctors, family or others concerned about your medical care, what treatment you would or would not prefer if your condition is considered terminal or a persistent vegetative state as certified by two physicians, and you are no longer competent to make a decision.

 This is a legal document in which you appoint a person to make decisions about your medical care if you become unable to do so.